Nalonoid/nalonoid.github.io/index.md

 Location: [Maverick research team], Inria Grenoble, France

 ## News

+12-2022 - I defended my PhD thesis, titled 'Light Manipulation for an Expressive Depiction of Shape and Depth'!

 06-2022 - My paper '[A Stylistic Study of the Hand-Painted Winter Panorama Maps of Pierre Novat]' has been accepted for publication in Cartographic Perspectives!